Chart Color Schemes

 Mermaid Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Mermaid Beach is notably high, with 37.4% of residents aged 15 and above holding university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications (6.9%) and graduate diplomas (2.8%).
-Vocational credentials are also common, with 33.4% of residents aged 15 and above holding such qualifications – advanced diplomas comprise 12.5% and certificates make up 20.9%.
-Educational participation is high, with 25.9% of residents currently enrolled in formal education, including 8.5% in tertiary education, 5.4% in primary education, and 5.1% pursuing secondary education.
+Educational attainment in Mermaid Beach is notably high, with 37.4% of residents aged 15 and above holding university qualifications as of the latest data point.
+This compares favourably to broader benchmarks, such as 20.6% in the Rest of Qld region and 25.4% in the SA4 region.
+The area's educational advantage is evident across various levels of higher education: bachelor degrees lead at 27.7%, followed by postgraduate qualifications (6.9%) and graduate diplomas (2.8%).
+Vocational credentials are also prominent, with 33.4% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.5%) and certificates (20.9%).

-Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
-This includes 8.5% in tertiary education, 5.4% in primary education, and 5.1% pursuing secondary education.
+Educational participation is notably high in Mermaid Beach, with 25.9% of residents currently enrolled in formal education as per the latest available figures.
+This includes 8.5% pursuing tertiary education, 5.4% in primary education, and 5.1% engaged in secondary education.

 Frequently Asked Questions - Education